CyrilSLi/diacritik/README.md

 ### User flow

-- Enter a letter in the alphabet.
+- Enter a letter in the alphabet, or another key to temporarily switch to user mode.
 - The chacter options (max length 9) will be displayed, with the 10th space representing the current page number.
 - Do one of the following, or keep typing letters to match longer pinyin sequences:
   - Press the `down` or `right` arrow keys to go to the next page, **or**